simon-ritchie/apysc/docstring_markdowns/apysc/_geom/path_bezier_2d_continual.md

 **[Parameters]**

 - `other`: Any
-  - Other value to compare.
+  - The other value to compare.

 <hr>